FINTLabs/fint-link-walker/README.md

 Verifies relation links for a given resource.

+## Run with Docker Compose

+Edit the supplied `docker-compose.yml` to add OAuth credentials, and use `docker-compose up` to start.

 ## Usage

 Launching this application starts a web server at port `8080` with the following endpoints: